-Under the half-year convention, an asset is treated as though it were placed in service or disposed of midway through the year.
+Under the half-year convention, an asset is treated as though it were placed in service or disposed of on July 1 (or on the first day of the 7th month of a fiscal year).
 One-half of a full year's depreciation is allowed for the asset in its first year placed in service, regardless of when it was actually placed in service during that year.

 If you dispose of an asset in its final year, the amount of depreciation depends on when it is disposed.
 If the asset is disposed of before July 1 (or before the first day of the 7th month of the fiscal year), it receives one half of the depreciation it would have received if it had not been disposed.
 The asset will not be fully depreciated.
-If the asset is disposed of on or after July 1 (on or after the first day of the 7th month of the fiscal year), it receives the full amount of depreciation for its final year.
+If the asset is disposed of on or after July 1 (on or after the first day of the 7th month of the fiscal year), it receives the fully amount of depreciation for its final year.

 Under earlier legislation, personal property placed in service before 1987 and depreciated under the ACRS tables used the half-year convention in the year of acquisition.
 Such personal property was entitled to no depreciation in the year it was disposed of.
-The

-MACRS rules of the 1986 Tax Reform Act keep the half-year averaging in the year of acquisition, but they also allow for a half-year of depreciation in the year of disposition.
+The MACRS rules of the 1986 Tax Reform Act keep the half-year averaging in the year of acquisition, but they also allow for a half-year of depreciation in the year of disposition.